James Hutton: Early life and career

 Hutton was born in Edinburgh on 3 June O.S.
 1726, as one of five children of Sarah Balfour and William Hutton, a merchant who was Edinburgh City Treasurer.
 Hutton's father died in 1729, when he was three.

 He was educated at the High School of Edinburgh where he was particularly interested in mathematics and chemistry, then when he was 14 he attended the University of Edinburgh as a "student of humanity", studying the classics.
 He was apprenticed to the lawyer George Chalmers WS when he was 17, but took more interest in chemical experiments than legal work.
 At the age of 18, he became a physician's assistant, and attended lectures in medicine at the University of Edinburgh.

-After a two-year stay in Paris, James Hutton arrived in Leiden in 1749, where he enrolled at the University of Leiden on August 14, 1749, at the home of the then rector magnificus Joachim Schwartz to obtain a doctorate in medicine.
+After a two-year stay in Paris, James Hutton arrived in Leiden in 1749, where he enrolled at the University of Leiden on 14 August 1749, at the home of the then rector magnificus Joachim Schwartz to obtain a doctorate in medicine.
 He stayed with the widow Van der Tas (née Judith Bouvat) at the Langebrug, which corresponds to the current address Langebrug 101 in Leiden.
 His supervisor was Professor Frederik Winter, who was not only a professor at Leiden University, but also court physician to the Stadholder.
-The Latin manuscript of Hutton's dissertation also contained 92 theses, two of which were successfully defended in public by James Hutton on September 3, 1749.
-On September 12, 1749, James Hutton obtained his doctorate in medicine from Leiden University with a physico-medical thesis entitled Sanguine et Circulatione Microcosmi.
+The Latin manuscript of Hutton's dissertation also contained 92 theses, two of which were successfully defended in public by James Hutton on 3 September 1749.
+On 12 September 1749, James Hutton obtained his doctorate in medicine from Leiden University with a physico-medical thesis entitled Sanguine et Circulatione Microcosmi.
 The thesis was printed by Wilhelmus Boot, book printer in Leiden.
 It is believed that James Hutton returned to Britain shortly after his promotion.

-After his degree Hutton went to London, then in mid-1750 returned to Edinburgh and resumed chemical experiments with close friend, James Davie.
+After his degree Hutton went to London, then in mid-1750 returned to Edinburgh and resumed chemical experiments with close friend, John Davie.
 Their work on production of sal ammoniac from soot led to their partnership in a profitable chemical works, manufacturing the crystalline salt which was used for dyeing, metalworking and as smelling salts and had been available only from natural sources and had to be imported from Egypt.
 Hutton owned and rented out properties in Edinburgh, employing a factor to manage this business.